 My Beat Web Chat Verdict

 All in all, we talked for roughly 40-45 minutes, so you get a fair bit of time to talk with them.
-We probably could have talked longer too.
+We probably could have talked longer, too.
 It wasn’t like there was a time limit they had in place, as far as I know.
 They also didn’t try to rush me to end the conversation.

 I’m not sure what I was expecting, but I didn’t leave feeling like my needs had been met, unfortunately, but that could be because of my unique situation.
-Because so many professionals had ignored my attempts to get help with my eating problems in the past and I was resigned to the fact I won’t get the help I needed or just a simple diagnosis.
+Because so many professionals had ignored my attempts to get help with my eating problems in the past and I was resigned to the fact I wouldn’t get the help I needed or just a simple diagnosis.
 I probably went into this expecting them to be trained in eating disorders so they could give me a diagnosis, so that’s really my bad, not theirs.

 It wouldn’t make sense for the web chat team at Beat to be trained in eating disorders but rather trained to offer support around their website and other support options.
 In this regard, the staff and the web chat service did a great job.
 The problem was my expectations got in the way, thus causing my disappointment.
 Luckily, I have hindsight.